eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 4. A strong, Ada-inspired module system which is not tied to filesystem structure and which separates module interfaces from implementations.

+5. [Sum types][sum] with pattern matching and exhaustiveness checking.

+6. [Type classes][typeclass], as in Haskell, for restricted function overloading, and type parameters can be constrained to only accept types that implement a given typeclass.

-5. A strict, context-free, unambiguous syntax, informed by [langsec][langsec] ideas.
+7. A strict, context-free, unambiguous syntax, informed by [langsec][langsec] ideas.

 # Linear Types {#linear}